akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

       .runWith(Sink.ignore(), mat);
     ```

-The `mergeSubstreams` method merge an unbounded number of active substreams back to the master stream.

 ![stream-substream-groupBy3.png](../../images/stream-substream-groupBy3.png)

-You can limit the number of active substreams running amd being merged at a time,
+You can limit the number of active substreams running and being merged at a time,
 with either the `mergeSubstreamsWithParallelism` or `concatSubstreams` method.

 Scala